What Is Bilateral Stimulation?

 Numerous hypotheses exist for why BLS works.
 Many studies have shown benefits from BLS, including facilitation of memory processing and inducing a relaxation response.

 - Eye movements are guided by a visual stimulus, such as a dot moving across a person’s visual space.
 Studies have demonstrated that EMs facilitate decreased vividness of memories and thoughts, decreased emotional response to a memory, enhancement of the parasympathetic system, and increased cognitive flexibility.
-One hypothesis for these effects is that EMs facilitate left-to-right hemispheric processing in the brain.
-Another hypothesis suggests that EMs induce states similar to that of REM REM typically occurs about 100 minutes after deep sleep.
-Memory consolidation is one of the primary functions of REM.
-EMs are thought to similarly provide memory processing.
+One hypothesis for these effects is that lateralized eye movements suppress the fear response in the brain.
+EMs are thought to facilitate memory processing by uncoupling the distressing emotions of traumatic memories.

 - Tappers or buzzers provided a tactile form of BLS using an alternating buzzing sensation.
 TouchPoints are one form of alternating somatosensory stimulation that can be worn on the wrists or other parts of the body.
 A randomized control study of these particular BLS found a significant reduction in the body’s stress response within 30 seconds of usage.